scr-autopilot/scr-autopilot-mac/README.md

 4. Drag & drop the ``main.py`` file into the Terminal
 5. Press RETURN on your keyboard
 6. Follow the instructions in the Terminal
+7. Alt+Tab into Roblox
+8. The autopilot should now control the train